 Tax season can be extremely stressful if you aren’t truly prepared.
 I’ve been through at least 25 tax seasons and can tell you that I personally refuse to be stressed because of a deadline that every adult in America knows exists.

-Over the years, I’ve met many tax pros who told me stories of how overwhelmed they felt during tax season, so I would like to share five tips help me keep a calm head and work as few Saturdays as possible.
+Over the years, I’ve met many tax pros who have told me stories of how overwhelmed they felt during tax season, so I would like to share five tips that help me keep a calm head and work as few Saturdays as possible.

 Tip #1: Prepare Your Office

 There’s nothing like coming to work, not knowing what you’re supposed to be doing, or not having the tools and supplies you need.
 Every year, I do three things to make sure I feel as ready as possible.